-Report processing shall follow a set of rules, as provided in the Regulation on the Reporting of Irregularities in force and which, briefly, provide for an enquiry process that includes the appropriate internal acts for verifying reported irregularities and, when possible, terminating them, as well as a set of communications to be made to the complainant regarding the progress.
+Report processing shall follow a set of rules, as provided in the Regulation on the Reporting of Irregularities in force and which, briefly, provide for an enquiry process that includes the appropriate internal acts for verifying reported irregularities and, when possible, terminating them, as well as the communication of progress to the complainant.
 The enquiry procedure ends with a proposal to close the case or a proposal to apply the most appropriate measures for the irregularity in question, for assessment and final decision by the Executive Board or by the Board of Directors, if a member of the Executive Board is involved.
-The final decision will be communicated to the Audit Board and to the Chairman of the Board of Directors, always following at all times the rules in the Regulation on Conflict of Interests and Related Party Transactions.
+The final decision will be communicated to the Audit Board and to the Chairman of the Board of Directors, always following, at all times, the rules in the Regulation on Conflict of Interests and Related Party Transactions.

-The Company's Whistleblower Reporting Channel, which is managed by an external and independent entity, Deloitte Touche Tohmatsu Limited, which screens the reports submitted and guarantees anonymity and confidentiality, is available at website34 and by telephone to +351 210 427 838.
-The telephone line refers the complainant to the Whistleblower Channel, which will record the details of the complaint.
+The Company's Irregularities Reporting Channel, which is managed by an external and independent entity, Deloitte Touche Tohmatsu Limited, which screens the reports submitted and guarantees anonymity and confidentiality, is available at website40 and by telephone to +351 210 427 838.
+The telephone line refers the complainant to the Irregularities Channel, which will record the details of the complaint.